workforce-data-initiative/tpot-data-definitions/datasheets/PARTICIPANTS.md

 Data Fields | Description
 ------------| --------------
-**participant_code** | Unique ID identifying a program participant.
-Participant unique identification will support operations like wage matching for outcomes derivation
+**participant_id** | Unique ID identifying a program participant, e.g a Social Security Number.
+Participant unique identification supports operations like wage matching for outcomes derivation.
-**program_code** | Unique ID identifying the participant's program e.g Classification of Instructional Programs(CIP).
-This would map to the [`program_code` in the Programs required fields](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#required-fields)
+**program_code** | Numeric code uniquely identifying the category in which program falls e.g it's Classification of Instructional Programs(CIP).
+This maps to the [`program_code` in the Programs required fields](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#required-fields)
 **potential_credential** | Prospective credential that participant can (or has already) obtained from the program they are enrolled in.
 This closely captures the [`credential_type` in the Credentials required fields](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/CREDENTIALS.md#required-fields)
 **entry_date** | Date participant commenced the program, this may differ from the enrollment date and the official date of program commencement set by the provider
-**exit_date** | Date participant exited the program **exit_type** | Nature of participant's exit from the program e.g `Transferred`, `Completed`, `Withdrew`, `Suspended` **obtained_credential** | Did the participant obtain the credential awarded by the provider for the program?
+**exit_date** | Date participant exited the program **exit_type** | Nature of participant's exit from the program e.g `Graduated`, `Transferred`.
+This maps to the [`program_potential_outcome` in the Programs required fields](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#required-fields)
+**obtained_credential** | Did the participant obtain the credential awarded by the provider for the program?
 An indication of `Yes` or `No`
-**funding_sources** | Sources of funding for the participant's program.
-Sources of funding may relate to [`funding sources` captured for Programs data](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#required-fields)

 ## Recommended Fields
 The following fields are not required but they are recommended to provide additional data for outcomes analysis.